 Gorgeous Gluten Free Granola

 The recipe is infinitely adaptable.
 Use whatever dried fruit, nuts and seeds you have to hand.
 You could try amaranth pops instead of quinoa pops or just leave them out altogether.
-If you’re vegan, just swap the honey for maple syrup.
+If you’re vegan, just swap the honey for maple syrup or try my dandelion honey.

 Fuss Free Breakfast